Kozea/pygal/docs/documentation/configuration/data.rst

 print_values
 ------------

-When using pygal without javascript for printing for example you can chose to activate this option to print all values as text.
+When using pygal to display static charts for printing for example you can chose to activate this option to print all values as text.

 .. pygal-code::

-  from pygal.style import DefaultStyle chart = pygal.Bar(js=[], print_values=True, style=DefaultStyle(
+  from pygal.style import DefaultStyle chart = pygal.Bar(print_values=True, style=DefaultStyle(
                     value_font_family='googlefont:Raleway',
                     value_font_size=30,
                     value_colors=('white',)))